jamiekieranmartin/quiller/README.md

 Personal note-taking simplified.

+Quiller is a personal note-taking application focus around simplicity and privacy.

-All notes stored locally in localStorage
+All notes are stored locally on the device.
+All pages are static files, there simply is no backend.